LeeKyoungIl/illuminati/README.md

     * Value of Method request parameter.
 (GET, POST)
     * Result value of the method request on the application.
  3. Collect User Event data from Browser by User action.
 (Key board press or mouse click)
+ 4. It can collect Event data from Browser to Server to Response by One Transaction Id.

 ## illuminati is easy to use
  1. Do not need to create a data type.
 (No DTO required)